TheJumpCloud/support/zero-touch/Workspace ONE UEM/products/JumpCloud zero-touch onboarding orchestration.md

 ### Smart Groups

-Add a smart group which will apply to DEP enrolled machines.
+Create a smart group which will apply to DEP enrolled machines.

-`All Corporate Dedicated Devices` is the recommendation.
+Note once this product is saved and activated the workflow will kick off on all targeted machines.

+The "Exclusions" section can be used when creating a Smart Group to exclude existing devices from being targeted.

 ## Manifest

+ADD

 ### Add Manifest > Action(s) To Perform